tundish/blathnaid/blathnaid/book/chapters.rst

 That night, back in the cellar, Jack had no idea what to do next.
 He wondered if he should stay in the City, and ask Fell to teach him Smithing.
 For how could he try to go home with no horse and no way to make a living?
 He had delivered the message, after a fashion.
 He could even recall the reply.
-Ingomer's odd words had somehow lodged themselves in Jack's brain.
+Ingomer’s odd words had somehow lodged themselves in Jack’s brain.

 Dissolving
 ----------